Tax Blog

 Text-Image-Cant-Pay-the-IRS-in-Full-Request-Installment-Agreement

 Can’t Pay the IRS in Full?
-Request an Installment Agreement
+Request an IRS Payment Plan

 Many taxpayers find themselves in a difficult situation – they owe money to the IRS, but they don’t have the money to pay their balance upfront.
 Fortunately, the IRS offers a solution if you can’t pay them in full: a payment plan, or an installment agreement.
 According to the IRS, nearly 2.4 million new installment